alexzielenski/ZKSwizzle/README.md

 # "Swizzling the right way"

 Some say that using `method_exchangeImplementations` causes problems with the original implementation being passed a replaced `_cmd` such as `old_description` which would be the new selector for the original implementation of a swizzled `description`.
-ZKSwizzle solves this problem with `ZKOrig(...)` which passes the correct selector to the original implementation and thus avoids this problem.
+ZKSwizzle solves this problem with `ZKOrig(TYPE, ...)` which passes the correct selector to the original implementation and thus avoids this problem.

 #License